Venom vs. Carnage

 Venom vs. Carnage is a comic book limited series written by Peter Milligan with art by Clayton Crain published by Marvel Comics.
-It has a total of four issues and has been reprinted in trade paperback form under the title Spider-Man: Venom vs. Carnage.
+It has a total of four issues and has been reprinted in trade paperback form under the extended title of Spider-Man: Venom vs. Carnage.
 It features the first appearance of the Toxin symbiote.

+Venom and Carnage are both symbiotes, Venom being attached and relying on his host, Eddie Brock, to survive.
+While Carnage, the offspring of Venom, is more connected to his host, Cletus Kasady, due to carnage residing in Cletus's bloodstream.
+Cletus is a more cold blooded, evil villain causing Carnage to be more violent and rampage.
+Eddie Brock was a journalist and a harmless guy, after having patience with Venom being blood thirsty and somewhat violent, they came to an agreement, to only eat the bad guys and spare the innocent.

+The first time Venom appeared was in May of 1988, and the first movie was in October of 2018.
+Spider-Man originally mistook Venom as a black suit, unaware he would eventually be taken over by the symbiote.
+Spider-Man ends up rejecting Venom, where they eventually work with each other when needed but also becoming archenemies.

 Collected edition

 All four issues were collected in the 96-page softcover trade paperback Spider-Man: Venom vs. Carnage.